AlvinLindfors/earth-minecraft/README.md

 ### Joining an existing nation

-There is not rule that a nation can have that says you can't join it, except by admin interferance.
+There is no rule that a nation can have that says you can't join it, except by admin interferance.

 It's important to consider the nations ideology when joining it.